newatoms/beta/_private/pitches/stby.md

 * show how good the service/product is
 * Improve relationship with existing audience

-## #11 Which important steps to make in research
+## #11 How to do research into design

 ### Goal

-To give more insights in what STBY does
+To give more insights into the research behind service design

 ### Method

-We can show important steps in their research process and what other fields could learn from this.
+We can show important steps in STBY's research process and what other fields could learn from these.

 > Interview or additional information needed.